 4. La Conciergerie

 Located next to Saint Chapelle in the first arrondissement, the Conciergerie was part of the former royal palace rebuilt under Philip IV in the 14th century.
 Only the Guards Room, the Hall of the Soldier and the kitchens are left of the palace.

 The Conciergerie was then used as a prison during the French Revolution and Marie Antoinette spent her last days there.
 Today it is possible to visit La Conciergerie and take a fascinating tour.

 5. Cathédrale Notre-Dame de Paris

 The Cathédrale Notre-Dame de Paris was initially erected in the 14th-century to honour the Virgin Mary.
 The French Gothic cathedral is located in the heart of Paris on Île de la Cité island in the middle of the Seine and is considered one of the most famous and beautiful in the world.

 Notre Dame’s full name is Notre Dame de Paris.
 This means Our Lady of Paris.

 With its grand facade and equally awe-inspiring interior, Notre Dame was certainly built to impress.
-From its noble church bells, marvellous sculptures, bell tower, stained glass windows to one of the world’s largest music organs.
+From its noble church bells, marvelous sculptures, bell tower, and stained glass windows to one of the world’s largest music organs.